How Bad Is Crime in Glasgow?

 Analyzing Glasgow's latest crime statistics reveals a complex picture of both progress and ongoing challenges in public safety.
 You're looking at a city that, while making strides in reducing overall crime rates, still grapples with specific areas of concern.
 The data paints a nuanced landscape of Glasgow's efforts to enhance the sense of freedom and safety for everyone.

-See also Where Does the 75 Bus Go in Glasgow?
+See also What Are the Best Schools in Glasgow?

 Here's a snapshot of the current crime statistics in Glasgow: